Kingston by Bike!Featured

-My bike tour of Kingston starts at City Hall and over the course of a roughly 3 hour tour you will see many things of natural and cultural interest, including the Royal Military College and Queen’s campuses, parks and the lakeshore trail, harbours and prisons, British Empire landmarks, and historic buildings including Bellevue house.
+My Downtown Kingston bicycle tour is 3 hours in duration and over the course of our ride you will see many things of natural and cultural interest, including the Queen’s and Royal Military College campuses, parks and the lakeshore trail, harbours and prisons, as well as British Empire landmarks and other buildings of architectural interest.
 No one has ever had a problem with the 14-kilometre distance, as the route is pretty flat and the pace is leisurely, and I can promise you an enjoyable and memorable experience.
-The cost for a tour is $30 Canadian per person for groups of 2-3 people, $25 Canadian per person for groups of 4-8 people.
+The cost for this tour is $35 Canadian per person for groups of 2-3 people, $30 Canadian per person for groups of 4-8 people, tax included.

-For those who are a bit more adventurous, I also offer a half-day tour to Kingston Mills, the first lock on the Rideau Canal and both a National Historic and UNESCO World Heritage site.
-A picnic lunch will be provided during our sojourn at the locks and on the way back we will stop by Barriefield Village, Fort Henry and the RMC campus.
-The cost for this tour and picnic is $50 Canadian per person for groups of 2-3 people, $40 Canadian per person for groups of 4-8 people.
+For those who are more adventurous, I also offer a half-day Kingston Mills Picnic tour that makes its way up to these very impressive first locks on the Rideau Canal, where a tasty lunch will be served as we enjoy this UNESCO World Heritage site.
+On our way back into town we will stop by Barriefield Village, Fort Henry and the RMC campus.
+The cost for this tour and picnic is $55 Canadian per person for groups of 2-3 people, $45 Canadian per person for groups of 4-8 people, tax included.

-I am a nationally certified CanBike safe cycling instructor and I have a lot of experience leading group tours.
-Cyclists wishing to take these tours are strongly advised to wear helmets and must obey the rules of the road.
+I am a nationally certified Can-Bike cycling skills instructor and have a lot of experience leading group tours.
+Cyclists wishing to take these tours are strongly advised to wear helmets and must be willing to obey the rules of the road.

 “Your bike tour was certainly a highlight of our stay in Kingston.
 Your personality and commentary really brought Kingston alive!!
 You live in a special part of this world, and your love for the area was contagious.”